segarciat/TLPI/ch53-POSIX-Semaphores/exercises/03-psem-svsem/README.md

 occur when all processes have ceased using the semaphore.
 I did it this way for simplicity.
 On success, it also deletes the temporary file created during `psem_open()`.

-There may be other bugs that I may not have caught, and I've only done basic testing.
+There are other bugs and inefficiences.
+For example, the temporary file does not need to remain open while using the semaphore, and keeping it open only serves to reduce the number of available file descriptors (in essence it's a resource leak).

 Compile and run the program as follows.